 Funders will usually fund legal fees and disbursements.
 Many funders will fund investigatory costs (forensic accountants, etc).
-Funders may be willing to fund an insolvency office-holder.
+Funders may be willing to fund the costs and expenses of an insolvency office-holder.

 Separate arrangements usually cover risks of adverse costs, through after the event (ATE) insurance.
-Many funders insist on ATE insurance as a condition of funding but may fund the cost.
+Many funders insist on ATE insurance as a condition of funding but may fund the cost of the upfront premium.